Ulhasnagar: Demographics

+According to the 2011 Census of India, Ulhasnagar had a population of 506,098.
+Ulhasnagar is the 22nd biggest city in Maharashtra and the 88th in the country.
+Males constituted 53% of the population and females 47%.
+There are about four lakh Sindhi-speaking Hindus in Ulhasnagar.
+Sindhis migrated to Ulhasnagar after the partition of India.
+Each year, the Sindhi community in Ulhasnagar observes Cheti Chand with fasting and prayers dedicated to Lord Jhulelal at temples throughout the city.

 Economy

 The town covers an area of 13 square kilometers and is divided into 285 blocks.
-It is a centre for the production of rayon silk, dyes, ready-made garments, electrical / electronic appliances and confectionaries.
+It is a centre for the production of rayon silk, dyes, ready-made garments, electrical/electronic appliances and confectioneries.
 The total length of roads and streets in the town is 352 kilometres.
 The town is served by underground and open-surface drainage, night soil being disposed of by septic tank latrines.
 The town has a protected water supply through MIDC.
-Sanctioned Water Quota at various tapping points is 112 MLD.
-Fire-fighting service is also available in the town.
-There are sixty private hospitals with a total bed-strength of 840 beds, three government hospitals with total bed-strength of 356 beds, 255 dispensaries / clinics, 100 RMP and a family planning centre.
+The Sanctioned Water Quota at various tapping points is 112 MLD.
+Fire-fighting services are also available in the town.
+There are sixty private hospitals with a total bed-strength of 840 beds, three government hospitals with a total bed-strength of 356 beds, 255 dispensaries/clinics, 100 RMPs and a family planning centre.

 Ulhasnagar has some small businesses manufacturing denims.
 Some of the manufacturers export jeans worldwide from Ulhasnagar.
-The city is also known for its furniture market, cloth market and electronic market.
+The city is also known for its furniture, cloth and electronics markets.